ibm-cloud-docs/Registry/registry_release_notes.md

 ### You can use Portieris to enforce container image security
 {: #19nov2020_portieris}

-With effect from 19 November 2020, [Container Image Security Enforcement](/docs/Registry?topic=Registry-security_enforce) is deprecated.
+With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
 To enforce container image security, you can use [Portieris](https://github.com/IBM/portieris){: external}.
 You can use Portieris to control where images are deployed from, enforce Vulnerability Advisor policies, and ensure that [content trust](/docs/Registry?topic=Registry-registry_trustedcontent) is properly applied to the image.

+For more information, see [Enforcing container image security by using Portieris](/docs/Registry?topic=Registry-security_enforce_portieris).

 ## 21 October 2020
 {: #21oct2020}